-- the inner route of the Great Barrier Reef Region bounded by the northern boundary of the Great Barrier Reef Region, latitude 16°39.91'S, the Australian mainland and the outer eastern edge of the Great Barrier Reef - > Hydrographer's Passage - > the Whitsundays compulsory pilotage area.
+- the inner route of the Great Barrier Reef Region bounded by the northern boundary of the Great Barrier Reef Region, latitude 16°39.91'S, the Australian mainland and the outer eastern edge of the Great Barrier Reef - Hydrographer's Passage - · the Whitsundays compulsory pilotage area.

-Visit the Great Barrier Reef Marine Park Authority and Australian Maritime Safety Authority websites to learn more about compulsory pilotage, the compulsory pilotage area and pilotage exemptions.
+Visit the Great Barrier Reef Marine Park Authority\ and Australian Maritime Safety Authority\ websites to learn more about compulsory pilotage\, the compulsory pilotage area\ and pilotage exemptions\.

-If you wish to enter one of Queensland's Ports contact the Regional Harbour Master for instructions.
-Further information on port procedures and contact details can be viewed at the Maritime Safety Queensland website.
+If you wish to enter a Queensland Port contact the Regional Harbour Master.
+Information on port procedures and contact details are at the Maritime Safety Queensland\ website.